rukmanigopalan/adlsgen1togen2migrationsamples/src/Dual pipeline/README.md

 **Raw data ingestion using ADB script in ADF**

-Create a pipeline for data ingestion process using ADB activity..
+Create a pipeline for data ingestion process using ADB activity.
 Refer [here](https://docs.microsoft.com/en-us/azure/data-factory/transform-data-using-databricks-notebook#create-a-pipeline) for more details.

 ![image](https://user-images.githubusercontent.com/62353482/83448158-63d6c500-a406-11ea-8a29-a1cdd514509c.png)